[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 Rewrite it in PHP

-This time, I want to play around with putting the analysis data into a database, so I'll rewrite it in PHP.
+This time, I want to play around with putting the analytical data into a database, so I'll rewrite it in PHP.

 $url = 'https://api.projectoxford.ai/emotion/v1.0/recognize'; $subscription_key = 'your api key'; $path = '/path/to/image'; $ch = curl_init($url); curl_setopt_array($ch, [ CURLOPT_HTTPHEADER => [ 'Content-Type: application/octet-stream', 'Ocp-Apim-Subscription-Key: '. $subscription_key, ], CURLOPT_POST => true, CURLOPT_RETURNTRANSFER => true, CURLOPT_HEADER => true, CURLOPT_VERBOSE => true, CURLOPT_POSTFIELDS => file_get_contents($path), ]); $res = curl_exec($ch);

-All you have to do is create a list of files and loop through them to analyze a large number of images.
+Next, you can create a list of files and loop through them to analyze a large number of images.

-However, there is a limit of 20 times per minute, so don't forget to adjust the time using sleep or similar.
+However, don't forget that there's a limit of 20 iterations per minute, so you'll need to adjust the timing using sleep or similar functions.

 I tried analyzing about 200 images, and the results were good.